-Principle D - Determining the interventions necessary to optimise the achievement of the intended outcomes Supporting Principles How does the Council achieve this?
-Supporting Examples Determining Interventions Planning Interventions The Council has a Medium-Term Financial Strategy to resource its aspirations and to assess and plan for any financial risks.
+How does the Council achieve this?
+Supporting Examples 1 The Council has a Medium-Term Financial Strategy to resource its aspirations and to assess and plan for any financial risks.
 The strategy is reviewed annually.
-Medium Term Financial Strategy Optimising achievement of intended outcomes The Council puts service to the public first.
+Medium Term Financial Strategy 2 The Council puts service to the public first.
 The annual business planning process is used to agree the priorities for the Council.
 The Business Plan expresses the strategic objectives for the Council for over the current financial year and beyond.
-Alongside each of the objectives are detailed the outcomes to be achieved and performance measures that provide evidence that the outcomes are being delivered.
-This information enables members and the services contributing to the delivery of the plan to be clear about the priorities for the Business Plan Agendas for Cabinet and Council Quarterly Position Reports on Finance, Performance and Risk Council and assists in decisions about where resources should be focussed.
-Directors and Heads of Service prepare annual Service Plans indicating how they will meet objectives set in the Business Plan and setting out their priorities and work programmes for the year ahead.
-The Council's overall spending plans are set out in an annual Budget Setting report for both revenue and capital expenditure.
-Budget Setting Report There are arrangements in place for regular budget monitoring and the reporting of significant variances to senior management.
+Business Plan - Performance Alongside each of the objectives are detailed the outcomes to be achieved and performance measures that provide evidence that the outcomes are being delivered.
+This information enables members and the services contributing to the delivery of the plan to be clear about the priorities for the Council and assists in decisions about where resources should be focussed.
+3 Directors and Heads of Service prepare annual Service Plans indicating how they will meet objectives set in the Business Plan and setting out their priorities and work programmes for the year ahead.
+Service Plans 4 The Council's overall spending plans are set out in an annual Budget Setting report for both revenue and capital expenditure.
+Budget Setting Report 5 There are arrangements in place for regular budget monitoring and the reporting of significant variances to senior management.
 Quarterly Position Reports on Finance, Performance and Risk The Council works to maximise its resources by delivering services as efficiently as possible, working in partnership with others and using other providers where these are the best options.
+6 Performance against Key Performance Indicators for each service are prepared for and presented to the Corporate Management and Leadership Teams, and Members to consider necessary remedial action.
+Transformation Programme

-Transformation Programme The Council seeks expertise from outside the authority when it does not have the necessary skills in-house, making use of peer reviews and other mechanisms for ensuring challenge of Council services.
+7 The Council seeks expertise from outside the authority when it does not have the necessary skills in- house, making use of peer reviews and other mechanisms for ensuring challenge of Council services.
 The Council has LGA membership.
-LGA Peer Challenge, November 2016 (Position Statement and Final report) House mark, CIPFA and Rural Services Network benchmarking.

-Performance against Key Performance Indicators for each service are prepared for and presented to the Corporate Management and Leadership Teams, and Members to consider necessary remedial action. , The Council has established a Project Management Toolkit to set out practical guidance for project managers and provide standardised templates for consistency across the Council.
+LGA Peer Challenge - (Position Statement and Final report) Benchmarking - Housemark, CIPFA and Rural Services Network 8 The Council has established a Project Management Toolkit to set out practical guidance for project managers and provide standardised templates for consistency across the Council.
 Project Management Toolkit